roehst/kb-agents/README.md

 - Prolog reads well like business rules, specifically because we want an Agent to perform certain actions only when certain conditions are met.
 The declarative nature completely abstracts away the how, focusing on the what.
 - State is modeled explicitly, constituing a database of facts that the agent can reason about.
 - Prolog queries have proofs, which explain why an action was suggested.
 This is useful for quality control, debugging and for transparency.

+## Future work

+- Wrap it in MCP to use in order applications
+- Give it a better interface, even for memory.
+- Adopt Z3 or own FOL + CLP(Z) engine for more powerful reasoning.

+## Running it

+docker compose up --build app /bin/bash

+Then, inside the container: